 Rewardful is an affiliate marketing software that helps companies launch successful affiliate marketing campaigns.

-Rewardful’s CEO, Emmet Gibney reshares content from the company’s LinkedIn page regularly.
-He also creates original posts discussing the company’s features, product and milestones.
+Rewardful’s CEO, Emmet Gibney, reshares content from the company’s LinkedIn page regularly.
+He also creates original posts discussing the company’s features, products, and milestones.
 This is a practical example of employee advocacy.

 Create Off-Platform Visibility With a LinkedIn Embed Tool

-Now, when anyone visits your website, they can see all of the awesome stuff your organization is up to on LinkedIn.
+Now, when someone visits your website, they can see all of the awesome stuff your organization is doing on LinkedIn.
 Sign up for Juicer to see how it works firsthand.

 Enjoyed reading this?
 Check out our other resources to help you grow your LinkedIn page.